-Five days later, when the child's fever subsided and he was much less ill, she noted a remarkable improvement in his pattern of relating to staff.
-From this, the nurse learned that physiologic as well as psychologic issues must be taken into account when examining a child's status, and that these can change dramatically in a matter of days.
+Five days later, when the child's fever subsided and he was much less ill, the nurse noted a remarkable improvement in his pattern of relating to staff.
+From this, she learned that physiological as well as psychological issues must be taken into account when examining a child's status and that these can change dramatically in a matter of days.
 She acquired a broader perspective on the illness trajectories of children with bone marrow transplants and a capacity to place in context the varied responses of children undergoing this procedure.

-Advanced beginners' grasp is also limited to aspects of the situation that they can see and understand.
-They comment that they cannot see the "big picture," meaning the interrelatedness of the patient's multiple physiologic systems.
-They seem frustrated by this lack of grasp and look forward to the day when they can practice like more experienced nurses around them.
-For the moment, the ability to understand how the pieces fit the whole picture, is beyond most advanced beginners' skill.
+The grasp of advanced beginners is also limited to aspects of the situation that they can see and understand.
+They comment that they cannot see the "big picture," meaning the interrelatedness of the patient's multiple physiological systems.
+They seem frustrated by this lack of grasp and look forward to the day when they can practice like the more experienced nurses around them.
+For the moment, the ability to understand how the pieces fit the whole picture is beyond most advanced beginner skills.
 For example, during an observation, a nurse reported that he had to obtain a 24-hour urine for creatine clearance.
 When asked why the test was needed, he responded factually that the test was devised to determine how much creatine the patient excreted in his urine in 24 hours.
-With continued probing, the nurse realized the question was about the relevance of the test to the patient's status.
-The nurse then admitted, somewhat embarrassedly, that he didn't know which physiologic system the test evaluated, and he'd have to "look it up," when he had a chance.
+With continued probing, the nurse realized that the question was about the relevance of the test to the patient's status.
+The nurse then admitted, somewhat embarrassedly, that he did not know which physiological system the test evaluated and that he would have to "look it up" when he had a chance.

 Similar incidents evidencing a fragmented or partial grasp of the patient's condition were common in advanced beginner narratives and practice.
 Their eagerness to learn and to absorb information was palpable, but their capacity to order that information into a meaningful whole was seldom apparent in this group.
-We observed nurses who could provide adequate wound care for patients but could not name the type of surgery the patient received, despite the fact that this information is given in report and listed prominently on the cardex and in the patient's chart.
-We talked with nurses who listed correctly the steps to a fine-tuned neurological assessment, yet could not identify the significance of particular positive signs in the assessment for the immediate patient condition.
+We observed nurses who could provide adequate wound care for patients but could not name the type of surgery the patient received, despite the fact that this information was given in report and listed prominently on the care plan and in the patient's chart.
+We talked with nurses who listed correctly the steps to a fine-tuned neurological assessment yet could not identify the significance of particular positive signs in the assessment for the immediate patient condition.
 While these practitioners had passed many exams on the relevant signs and symptoms for diseases and surgeries, they still had difficulty translating this theoretical learning into the practical implications for particular patients with multiple problems.
-Their partial grasp of clinical situations points up the difficulties beginners have mastering the complex demands of critically ill patients.
-The safety of patients is protected by advanced beginners' awareness of their partial grasp and their respect for and reliance on the judgments of expert nurses around them.
+Their partial grasp of clinical situations points to the difficulties that beginners have in mastering the complex demands of critically ill patients.
+The safety of patients is protected by advanced beginner awareness of their partial grasp and their respect for and reliance on the judgments of expert nurses around them.

 I think it's hard sometimes because you don't recognize the obvious answer.
 Just intubate the child.
-But then there's so many other parts of it that other people who have more knowledge are able to look at and say "yes but this might happen and that might happen."
+But then there are so many other parts of it that other people who have more knowledge are able to look at and say, "Yes, but this might happen and that might happen."
 Then you have to really weigh the differences.
 And I'm not real comfortable with it.
-It's really easy to think you know what's best and in reality there's a whole realm of things that are going on that you're not really understanding.
+It's really easy to think you know what's best, and in reality, there's a whole realm of things that are going on that you're not really understanding.